merriammassey/employee-tracker/README.md

 ## Purpose

-This app was designed to allow a business owner to view and manage the departments, roles, and employees in their company.
+This command-line application was designed to allow a business owner to view and manage the departments, roles, and employees in their company.
+Built with Node.js, Inquirer, and MySQL.

 ## Table of Contents
 * [Tools](#tools)